ExplainableML/eml_website/content/publications/Unbalancedness-in-Neural-Monge-Maps.md

 </br>

 Unpaired domain translation aims to transform data from a source to a target distribution without access to paired training samples.
 This setting poses the significant challenge of achieving a meaningful translation between distributions while retaining relevant input features.
 Although there are many ways to define the desired properties of such a transformation, **optimal transport** (OT) offers a natural framework by matching samples across distributions in the most cost-efficient way.
-If this optimal correspondence can be formulated as a map, such a map is known as a Monge map.

 </br>